colca/colca.github.com/source/_posts/2013-03-28-setup-octopress-blog-on-windows-7.markdown

 ---
 layout: post
-title: "How To Setup Octopress Blog on Windows 7"
+title: "How To Setup Octopress on Windows 7"
 date: 2013-03-28 14:55
 comments: true
 categories: windows